kgreiner-ftv/datastream-sdk/docs/Azure-unique-visitor-calculation.md

 ## Prerequisite
 <p align="left"><a href="#top">Back to Top</a></p>

-1. Should have two container created in Azure storageAccount first one for putting tha data and second one for putting metadata
+1. Should have two container created in Azure storageAccount
-2. Should have cosmos database created
+2. Should have two cosmos database containers created
+3. Set <code> aggregation-interval = 86400(seconds)</code> in the configs/provision.json

 ## Follow below step to setup unique visitor calculation

-1. Create one cosmos database container (for example:- data_ingest) that is used for keeping all logline data that is used for calculation of unique visitor
-2. Deploy the datastream-sdk in Azure by following [Deployment using Azure Portal Reference](Azure-portal-deployment.md)
+1. Deploy the datastream-sdk in Azure by following [Deployment using Azure Portal Reference](Azure-portal-deployment.md)

 # Run unique visitor
  - Navigate to **Home > Function App**